umushtaq1990/telecom_churn/README.md

 Here different models are used to predict churn customers.
 After looking at intial results RF model is selcted for further hyperparameter tuning to get better results.
 RF Model is saved as pickle file under model folder once satisfing results are available.
 These steps are performed in *Adhoc_Analysis.ipynb* file.

-## ML Model deployment
+## Model deployment
 Model is deployed as flask web application on Microsoft Azure.
-Intially all code is commited to github *https://github.com/umushtaq1990/telecom_churn* , than it is deployed to cloud enviornment.
+Intially all code is commited to github *https://github.com/umushtaq1990/telecom_churn* , than it is deployed to cloud enviornment. *img* folder contains the pictures showing deployment status on Azure.